ethanblake4/dart_eval/docs/improvement-loop-2-2026-09-25.md

 bus using closures, captures and bound methods, rather than scalar loops.

 Validation: full default suite passes 1,601 tests with 62 skipped; changed-file analysis is clean.

+## Conditional review repair

+The review found a second termination issue in conditional expressions.
+A Never-typed arm still contributed to the result join and hid promotions from the sole continuing arm.
+Such arms now terminate before result conversion;
+only continuing arms determine the result type and storage representation.
+Two terminating arms produce an unreachable Never result.
+Focused regressions cover both arm orders, direct throws, Never-returning calls and the inferred integer result in fresh and serialized execution.
+All 16 condition tests pass;
+changed-file analysis is clean.